The role of AI in modern logistics management

 Here are some of the most common – and emerging – use cases of AI for logistics:

 8. The logistics industry routinely relies on route optimisation to minimise transportation costs.
-AI in logistics can make this process easier – combining traffic, weather, location, and other data – to ensure faster delivery, lower fuel consumption, and overall lower delivery costs.
+AI in logistics can make this process easier – combining traffic, weather, location, and other data – to ensure faster delivery, lower fuel consumption.

-10. With shifting demand patterns, demand prediction is critical for optimal inventory management and the best possible customer experience.
-AI algorithms can identify and predict demand trends – allowing you to carry necessary inventory levels without running up storage costs or losing sales because of low inventory.
+10. With shifting demand patterns, demand prediction is critical for optimal inventory management.
+AI algorithms can identify and predict demand trends, allowing organisations to maintain optimal inventory levels.

 14. The logistics industry is vulnerable to global geopolitical events and can collapse in the absence of effective risk management.
-AI risk management tools can help you model different scenarios and use predictive analytics to forecast potential outcomes.
-You can use these insights to build contingency plans to ensure business continuity.
+AI risk management tools can help you model different scenarios and use predictive analytics to forecast potential outcomes to support business continuity planning.

 *For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like living organisms will be imperative for business excellence.
 A comprehensive yet modular suite of services is doing precisely that - equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.